What is a biostimulator? Explanation of Lanluma and Radiesse

 Radiesse:

-Radiesse combines direct structure with biostimulation.
+Radiesse thus combines direct structure with biostimulation.

-When do you choose a biostimulator?
+When should you choose a biostimulator?

 A biostimulator may be suitable for: